Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 Insights
 ^^^^^^^^^^^^^^^^^^^^^^^

-Centralized critic enables MAPPO to gain a strong performance in MARL.
-The same architecture can also be applied to IA2C.
-In practice, MAA2C can also perform well in most scenarios.
-There is no official MAA2C paper, and we implement MAA2C in the same pipeline as MAPPO but with an advanced actor-critic loss.
+The use of a centralized critic has been shown to significantly improve the performance of multi-agent proximal policy optimization (MAPPO) in multi-agent reinforcement learning (MARL).
+This same architecture can also be applied to IA2C with similar success.
+Additionally, MAA2C can perform well in most scenarios, even without the use of a centralized critic.
+While there is no official MAA2C paper, we have implemented MAA2C in the same pipeline as MAPPO, using an advanced actor-critic loss function.
+Our implementation has shown promising results in various MARL tasks.

 Mathematical Form